mlcommons/mlcube/docs/getting-started/hello-world.md

 # Hello World
-Hello World MLCube is an example of a docker-based cube.
+Hello World MLCube is an example of a Docker-based cube.

 ## QuickStart